Mechanisms for belief elicitation without ground truth: Mechanisms

-\textcite{zawojska_incentivizing_2022} use choice-matching to elicit the willingness-to-pay (WTP) of the inhabitants of Warsaw regarding new solar panels.
+The study by \textcite{zawojska_incentivizing_2022} shows that the real-world implementation of choice-matching is not straightforward. \textcite{zawojska_incentivizing_2022} use choice-matching to elicit the willingness-to-pay (WTP) of the inhabitants of Warsaw regarding new solar panels.
 These solar panels are a hypothetical intervention of the city of Warsaw.
-In this case, the second auxiliary question is: Given that you have 1000 zloty, how much of this budget are you going to spend on reforestation?
-The key assumption here is that subjects preferences regarding reforestation and willingness-to-pay for solar panels are strictly correlated.
-Subjects answered both questions regarding solar panels and reforestation efforts.
-In this study, there is no "score".
-Instead the subjects want to get their preferred share of zlotys donated to reforestation.
-They were informed that the true donation towards reforestation will be determined by their own choice and the choice of others who stated a similar WTP for solar panels.
-Specifically, (correctly) stating a high WTP for solar panels is likely to lead to a high donation for reforestation and lower payout for oneself, because the actual donation is determined partly by the choices of others with a similar stated WTP for solar panels.
-The study showcases multiple issues with the real-world implementation of choice-matching: \begin{enumerate} \item The choice of auxiliary question is not straightforward.
+The second auxiliary question is: \say{Given that you have 1000 zloty, how much of this budget are you going to spend on reforestation?} The key assumption here is that respondents' preferences regarding reforestation and WTP for solar panels are strictly correlated.
+Respondents were informed that the true donation towards reforestation will be determined by their own reported WTP for solar panels and the reports of others who stated a similar WTP.
+Assuming that the mechanism works, stating a high WTP for solar panels would imply a high donation to reforestation and vice versa.
+The study showcases the following issues: \begin{enumerate} \item The choice of the auxiliary question is not straightforward.
 A strict correlation of beliefs is required, which is not satisfied in the study by \textcite{zawojska_incentivizing_2022}.
-They run a survey to find out that only 54\% of participants believed in a positive correlation and as much as 25\% of respondents believed WTP for solar panels and reforestation to be negatively correlated.
-Someone with a high WTP for solar panels may think of reforestation as a ineffective cause or vice versa. \item In this particular study there is the additional issue of donations: One could maximize donations to reforestation by claiming a low WTP for solar panels and choosing to donate the full share of funds to reforestation, which would increase the average donation in the low-WTP/low-donation group.
-Had the person chosen to state a high WTP for solar panels, they would not affect actual donations by as much, because they enter a high-WTP/high-donation group. \item Choice-matching requires categorical choices to "group" reports and subjects.
-In this study, seven groups were constructed post-hoc based on the elicitation of WTP with numerical values.
-This way, full accuracy is maintained.\footnote{Just having seven categorical choices would be a very inaccurate for belief elicitation.} However, this may not be as easy in all circumstances because reported values may be extreme or not easily "groupable".
-Furthermore, this requires that the principal determines the groups "by hand", and this will affect the subjects scores, which may be seen as a unwanted feature. \end{enumerate}
+They run a survey to find out that only 54\% of participants believed in a positive correlation and as much as 25\% of respondents believed WTP for solar panels and reforestation to be negatively correlated. \item This study features an additional complication involving donations, as respondents retain any funds they choose not to donate.
+This creates an opportunity for strategic manipulation: a respondent interested in maximizing overall donations could report a low WTP for solar panels, thereby being grouped with others expected to make smaller donations to reforestation.
+However, this respondent could donate a lot to reforestation (auxiliary report).
+This would artificially increase the average donation in the low-WTP/low-donation group.
+The respondent could then donate all funds that she received to reforestation, effectively maximizing charitable donations.
+Had the respondent been honest, her entire share of funds would have gone to reforestation, but the donations in the low-WTP group would be lower. \item Choice-matching requires categorical reports in order to \say{group} respondents.
+This potentially sacrifices the accuracy of reports.
+There were only seven choices in the study by \textcite{zawojska_incentivizing_2022}.\footnote{In this study, seven groups were constructed \textit{post-hoc} based on the elicitation of WTP with numerical values.
+This way, full accuracy is maintained.
+However, this post-hoc grouping (through the experimenter) determines the outcomes of all respondents and may thus be seen as an unfair and unwanted feature.} \end{enumerate}